airguitar22/selenium/README.md

     * This defaults to classes.
 With the Parameterized runner, each browser configuration is considered its own class.
 Leaving this target as the default, then, means that one test will run at a time, but your different browser configurations will run simultaneously for that test.
     * another option here is to set the target to methods, which will run all the methods in a single test class simultaneously for a single browser configuration (then it'll either go to the next class for that same configuration or the next configuration in the same test class).
 * -DparallelCount
     * This specifies the maximum number of parallel threads.
 Note that this doesn't necessarily mean that you will always have the max number available running at once.
-This is especially important to prevent using more than our available simultaneous VMs on Browserstack or Sauce (in addition to ensuring that you don't overload your local machine if running locally).
+This is especially important to prevent using more than our available simultaneous VMs on Sauce (in addition to ensuring that you don't overload your local machine if running locally).

 ### Generating Allure Reports
 After running the desired tests via maven's cli, simply run `$ mvn site`.
 The generated report will be in _target/site/allure-maven-plugin.html_.
 You will need to open it up in a browser to view the report (in intelliJ: right-click on the file -> Open In Browser).